biscayan/TIL/Research/paper.md

 - An overview of Automatic Speech Attribute Transcription (ASAT)
 - An overview of End-to-end Automatic Speech Recognition
 - Audio Augmentation for Speech Recognition
-- AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head
 - Automatic Speech Recognition for Second Language Learning: How and Why It Actually Works
 - Automatic Speech Recognition of Multiple Accented Englsih Data
 - Blank Collapse: Compressing CTC emission for the faster decoding